For biking, running, walking, swimming, or whatever you like to do outside+ more

 These walking trails will showcase some of Lake Country's public art and lead you to a detention pond with great viewing areas for when Kokanee run in the fall.

 Dewar Park is a memorial park dedicated to in the memory of the Dewar family and offers a memorial garden, benches, a sitting area and a fire pit.
-During the
+During the winter a small skating rink is maintained by the neighbors.

 Lake Country Dog Park